+EVERYTHING YOU NEED TO START ACCESSING YOUR EARNED VETERAN BENEFITS TODAY

+education transportation housing identification recognition license plates employment recreation claims and more!

-VETERANS BENEFITS
+VETERANS Benefits

 ALASKA OFFICE OF VETERANS AFFAIRS

 COMPLETE GUIDE TO ALASKA & FEDERAL BENEFITS

-EVERYTHING YOU NEED TO START ACCESSING YOUR EARNED VETERAN BENEFITS TODAY

-education transportation housing identification recognition license plates employment recreation claims

-TABLE OF CONTENTS
+TABLE OF Contents

-HOW TO FILE A CLAIM 2 ACCESS TO SERVICES 23
+HOW TO FILE A CLAIM 2

-COMPENSATION & PENSION 4 TRANSPORTATION 24
+COMPENSATION &amp; PENSION 4

-HEALTH CARE 6 BUSINESS 26
+HEALTH CARE 6

-EDUCATION 10 EMPLOYMENT 28
+EDUCATION 10

-PIONEER HOME 13 RECORDS & IDENTIFICATION 32
+PIONEER HOME 13

-HOUSING 14 RECREATION 34
+HOUSING 14

-FAMILY BENEFITS 17 ELIGIBILITY FOR BENEFITS 36
+FAMILY BENEFITS 17

 BURIAL BENEFITS 20

-(907) 512-0688
+ACCESS TO SERVICES 23

+TRANSPORTATION 24

+BUSINESS 26

+EMPLOYMENT 28

+RECORDS &amp; IDENTIFICATION 32

+RECREATION 34

+ELIGIBILITY FOR BENEFITS 36

 VETERAN SERVICE OFFICERS:

-ANCHORAGE (888) 353-7574

-Veterans of Foreign Wars (907) 257-4801

-American Legion (907) 257-4802

-Disabled American Veterans (907) 257-4803

-Vietnam Veterans of America (907) 257-4760
+ANCHORAGE Veterans of Foreign Wars American Legion Disabled American Veterans Vietnam Veterans of America (888) 353-7574 (907) 257-4801 (907) 257-4802 (907) 257-4803 (907) 257-4760

-WASILLA

-Disabled American Veterans (907) 433-1065

-Veterans of Foreign Wars (907) 373-7600

-Vietnam Veterans of America (907) 707-7105
+WASILLA Disabled American Veterans Veterans of Foreign Wars Vietnam Veterans of America (907) 433-1065 (907) 373-7600 (907) 707-7105

-JUNEAU

-Vietnam Veterans of America (907) 465-4211
+JUNEAU Vietnam Veterans of America UAS Armory (907) 465-4211

-LIAC Awas sur.

-UAS Armory

-FAIRBANKS

-· (907) 353-2203

-FAIRBANKS (907) 353-2203 (907) 651-9337

-FAIRBANKS Disabled American Veterans (907) 353-2203 (907) 651-9337 (907) 456-4238
+FAIRBANKS Disabled American Veterans Veterans of Foreign Wars American Legion (907) 353-2203 (907) 651-9337 (907) 456-4238

+SOLDOTNA American Legion (907) 260-7640

-FAIRBANKS Disabled American Veterans Veterans of Foreign Wars (907) 651-9337
+KODIAK Vietnam Veterans of America (907) 512-0688

-KODIAK

-Vietnam Veterans of America
+CRAIG/KETCHIKAN GATEWAY Vietnam Veterans of America (907) 257-4760

-OFFICE OF VETERANS AFFAIRS
+OFFICE OF Veterans Affairs

 4600 DEBARR RD., STE.
 180 ANCHORAGE, AK 99508

 TOLL FREE (888) 248-3682 MAIN (907) 334-0874 FAX (907) 334-0869

 VETERANS.ALASKA.GOV

 WHAT'S YOUR NEXT MISSION?

 Whether you're just getting out of the military or have been a civilian for years, this magazine is your informational guide to the benefits and services you earned.
 Stateside or overseas, combat or peacetime, active duty, reserves, or national guard, service takes many forms, and Alaska is committed to serving our increasingly diverse veteran community.
 Since our inception, the people of Alaska have always sought to honor our returning military.
 The Office of Veterans Affairs has continued Alaska's legacy of service gratitude.
 Our resolve has remained focused: ensuring that our veterans receive the best in care, resources, and opportunities our veteran benefit system can provide.
-Alaska has more than 67,000 veterans representing four generations across five major conflicts.
+Alaska has more than 69,000 veterans representing four generations across five major conflicts.
 From buying a home and starting a family to preparing a future for their loved ones or remembering the legacy of those who have passed on, Alaska veterans enter a new stage of life each day.
 The robust network of state and federal benefits you will find in this magazine is here to support every veteran.
 No matter what your next mission is, there's a resource in Alaska for you.
 From education to employment, health care to home loans, filing a claim to finding long-term-care, Alaska and our network of service officers are available to ensure you are taking full advantage of the benefits you have available to you and your family.
 Your service to our nation came with many chapters.
 Your earned veteran benefits are there to increase your quality of life and ensure you are successful in your next mission.
-Governor Mike Dunleavy

-State of Alaska

-Major General Torrence Saxe

-The Adjutant General, AKNG Commissioner, Military & Veterans Affairs Director Verdie Bowen

-Office of Veterans Affairs Alaska
+Governor Mike Dunleavy State of Alaska Major General Torrence Saxe The Adjutant General, AKNG Commissioner, Military & Veterans Affairs Director Verdie Bowen Office of Veterans Affairs Alaska Alaska Office of Veterans Affairs Staff: Forrest Powell III, Delma Chapa, Jeffrey Slaikeu, Vanette Tyson Magazine Design and Production Contractor: Kalei Rupp GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
+More information about education benefits offered by VA is available at the official U.S. government website: www.benefits.va.gov/gibill.
 HOW TO FILE A CLAIM: